pesoproject/new-website/index.md

 ## CASS Overview

 The Consortium for the Advancement of Scientific Software (CASS) exists to foster collaboration across a diverse collection of Software Stewardship Organizations (SSOs).
 Each SSO is charged with stewarding and advancing a portion of the scientific software ecosystem, e.g., math libraries, data and viz libraries and tools, and programming systems.
-CASS is established to estabish governance model, processes, and commitments that enable the SSOs to operate as an aggregate unit.
+CASS is established to define and execute a governance model and related processes that enable the SSOs to operate as an aggregate unit.

 ## CASS Mission
 Stewardship and advancement of the current and future ecosystem of scientific computing software.